 (F) report to the NRC and each responsible agreement state agency all commercial distributions of industrial products or devices to persons for use in accordance with the general license in the NRC's or agreement state's equivalent requirements to §289.251(f)(3)(D) of this title.
 The report shall meet the provisions of subparagraph (E)(i) and (ii) of this paragraph; and

 (G) make, maintain, and retain records including the name, address, and point of contact for each general licensee to whom the licensee commercially distributes depleted uranium in products or devices for use in accordance with the general license provided in §289.251(f)(3)(D) of this title or equivalent requirements of the NRC or any agreement state.
-The records shall be maintained for inspection by the agency in accordance with subsection (mm) of this section and shall include the date of each commercial distribution, the quantity of depleted uranium in each product or device commercially distributed, and compliance with the report requirements of this section.
+The records shall be maintained for inspection by the department in accordance with subsection (mm) of this section and shall include the date of each commercial distribution, the quantity of depleted uranium in each product or device commercially distributed, and compliance with the report requirements of this section.

 (t) Specific licenses for the processing of loose radioactive material for manufacture and commercial distribution.
-In addition to the requirements in subsection (e) of this section, a license to process loose radioactive material for manufacture and commercial distribution of radioactive material to persons authorized to possess such radioactive material in accordance with this chapter will be issued if the agency approves the following information submitted by the applicant:
+In addition to the requirements in subsection (e) of this section, a license to process loose radioactive material for manufacture and commercial distribution of radioactive material to persons authorized to possess such radioactive material in accordance with this chapter will be issued if the department approves the following information submitted by the applicant:

-(1) radionuclides to be used, including the chemical and/or physical form and the maximum activity of each radionuclide;
+(1) radionuclides to be used, including the chemical and physical form and the maximum activity of each radionuclide;

-(2) intended use of each radionuclide and the sealed sources and/or other products to be manufactured that includes:
+(2) intended use of each radionuclide and the sealed sources or other products to be manufactured that includes: